 - Task card

-Post chart paper or get an overhead projector
+- Post chart paper or get a projector

 - Have a system to quickly divide students into small groups of 3-4.